jtai/alexa-pagerduty/README.md

 # alexa-pagerduty
-Unofficial PagerDuty Alexa skill that uses the PagerDuty calendar feed
+Unofficial PagerDuty Alexa skill that uses the PagerDuty calendar feed to answer questions about current and future on call:

+> Alexa, ask PagerDuty if I am on call.

+> Alexa, ask PagerDuty when my on call ends.

+> Alexa, ask PagerDuty when does my next on call start.

 _Disclaimer: I am not affiliated with PagerDuty in any way._